BrightcoveOS/android-player-samples/brightcove-player-controls/StyledControlsSampleApp/README.md

 6. **BrightcovePlayerOptionsTitle**.
 This style is used on the TextView for the Player Options titles, as “Captions” and “Audio Tracks”.
 Their values are inherited from *BrightcovePlayerOptionsTitleDefault*.
 You can modify or add more values to it.
 Please see [TextView attributes](https://developer.android.com/reference/android/widget/TextView.html).
 7. **BrightcovePlayerOptionsButton**.
 This style is used for the different radio button items under the player options (tv_player_options_item.xml).
 Their values are inherited from *BrightcovePlayerOptionsTitleDefault*.
 You can modify or add more values to it.
 Please see [RadioButton attributes](https://developer.android.com/reference/android/widget/RadioButton.html).

-The exceptions to the rule are the new styles created for tv-only items, such as *BrightcovePlayerOptions*, *BrightcovePlayerOptionsTitle* and *BrightcovePlayerOptionsButton*.
-If you want to customize these styles while inheriting their values, you do need to specify the parent attribute, the same way we did for the BrightcoveControlBar style example.
+The exceptions to the “Parent.Children” pattern are the new styles created for tv-only items, such as *BrightcovePlayerOptions*, *BrightcovePlayerOptionsTitle* and *BrightcovePlayerOptionsButton*.
+If you want to customize these styles while inheriting their values, you do need to specify the parent attribute.
+This is the same way we customized styles for the BrightcoveControlBar example.
 ```xml
 <resources xmlns:android="http://schemas.android.com/apk/res/android">
    <style name="BrightcovePlayerOptions" parent="BrightcovePlayerOptionsDefault">